JaydenMaalouf/JoystickExample/README.md

 The level and assets are from the Vehicle Template in Unreal Engine.
 This content is owned by Epic Games.

+**NOTE:**
+This example plugin does not come with binaries included.
+You will need to download the latest release from [here](https://github.com/JaydenMaalouf/JoystickPlugin/releases) and copy the `Binaries/` and `Intermediate/` folders into this project.

 ## How it works

 The example effects are located in [Content/Effects](https://github.com/JaydenMaalouf/JoystickExample/tree/main/Content/Effects)